alloverskills/Project-Colony/README.md

 # Project-Colony
-this is a short version of a bigger one.
+//this is a short version of a bigger one.

 const alpha = acende => acende.toUpperCase()
 const beta = desliga => desliga.replace('u', 0)